RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 [CISA KEV](../cisa_kev/cisa_kev.md) is a list of vulnerabilities that have been **exploited** in the wild (**past**).

 - It contains a subset of known exploited CVEs.
+- Typically, once a vulnerability is added to a KEV list, it stays on the list permanently

 [EPSS](./Introduction_to_EPSS.md) is the **probability of exploitation** in the next 30 days (**future**).